RextonRZ/malay-english-toxic-detector/README.md

 python src/app.py
 ```

-This loads the model from the Hugging Face Hub and opens a web interface where you can input comments and receive toxic/non-toxic predictions with confidence scores and word-level attribution.
+This loads the few-shot model from the Hugging Face Hub and opens a web interface where you can input comments and receive toxic/non-toxic predictions with confidence scores and word-level attribution.

 ---

 ## Evaluation Methodology

-The trained model is evaluated on separate test sets to measure performance across input types:
+Each trained model is evaluated on separate test sets to measure performance across input types:

 | Test Set | Language | Source | Purpose |
 |---|---|---|---|